AtlasICL/atlas_docs/git.md

 - to view user email: `git config --global user.email`
 - to set / change user email: `git config --global user.email "{yourEmail}"`

-## GitHub credential management
-To clone / make changes to private GitHub repositories, you must be signed in.
-GitHub no longer supports password-based authentication, so you must use a personal access token, or PAT.
-In order to create a PAT, go to the [GitHub tokens page](https://github.com/settings/tokens).
-Here, you can view any tokens already active for your account, or create new ones.
-Once you have a PAT, when prompted to sign in, enter your username as your username, and the PAT as your password.
-In order to avoid entering your PAT on every login prompt, use `git config --global credential.helper store`.
-After your first successful login, this will store your login credentials.